sposth/CAIPs/CAIPs/caip-74.md

 For transport purposes a CACAO can be passed inside a base64url-serialized [CAR](https://ipld.io/specs/transport/car/) file, with root of the CAR file set to a tip of capability chain.
 Here and now we use [CARv1](https://ipld.io/specs/transport/car/carv1/) format, as [CARv2](https://ipld.io/specs/transport/car/carv2/) is still being worked on.

-We propose, that all the necessary parent CACAOs are passed there as well.
+We propose that all the necessary parent CACAOs are passed there as well.
 This way, even if a referenced CACAO is not yet available over IPFS, both consumer and presenter of CACAO still can access it.

 ## Rationale

 A common way to represent multiple different types of capabilities can enable more interoperability between object-capability systems and establishes a common ground for further innovation.
 CACAO relies on existing standards, such as DIDs and multicodec as a base layer for this interoperability.

-Using IPLD as a represetation layer allows CACAO to easily be transfered over the internet, using IPFS or other protocols that can leverage its integrity checks.
+Using IPLD as a representation layer allows CACAO to easily be transfered over the internet, using IPFS or other protocols that can leverage its integrity checks.

 We choose SIWx + ReCap and UCAN as examples since they represent a majority of the existing object-capabilities in use in the blockchain community today.